Off Campus Part Time Employment (JLD)

 Job Location and Development, JLD, is focused on creating off campus, part-time employment opportunities for students.

-- Get more information about the job(s) you are interested in.
+- To get more information about the job(s) you are interested in click on the job title.
 Details including salary, qualifications, description, work schedule, location, and how to apply.

 As important as it may be to find a job while going to school, students typically wait until the last possible minute to find a job.
-As a result, they feel frantic and worried about finding a job that works with their class schedule.
-Start searching early.
+Start searching early so you don’t have to worry about limited options.
 Be familiar with the attributes employers seek during the application/interview process.
 These might include, but are not limited to:

 - Goal oriented

 - Professional time & attendance, be on time or early for an interview, and work, if you should get the job